-An Ariens lawn mower will begin vibrating when the engine mounting bolts are loose, worn or broke; the ball bearing failed in the clutch; the blades are wrong or unbalanced; bearings failed in the spindle housing or pulleys; the deck belt is worn; or debris is lodged in the mower.
+An Ariens lawn mower will begin vibrating when the engine mounting bolts are loose, worn, or broken; the ball bearing failed in the clutch; the blades are wrong or unbalanced; bearings failed in the spindle housing or pulleys; the deck belt is worn, or debris is lodged in the mower.

 Always follow the safety guidelines outlined in your Ariens operator’s manual to avoid injury.
 Never work on the mower deck without first disconnecting the spark plug wires.

 This post may include affiliate links.
 Purchases made through these links may provide a commission for us, at no extra cost to you.
 As an Amazon Associate, we earn from qualifying purchases.

 Follow all safety instructions provided in your equipment operator’s manual prior to diagnosing, repairing, or operating.
 Consult a professional if you don’t have the skills, or knowledge or are not in the condition to perform the repair safely.